Archive for the ‘computer rental’ Category

 ITRA Board Members are in the photo (Left to Right): Wayne Springer, John Carnahan, Dan Kallen, Steve Shatsoff, Dave Veeder, Tom Hornyak, and Dennis Pugh.

-Also vendors from HP, Samsung and others were at the trade show displaying the latest Tablet PCs, high tech printers and Video Walls.
+Also vendors from HP, Samsung used the custom made tradeshow displays for the latest Tablet PCs, high tech printers and Video Walls.

 Some of the people in attendance included: